FaradayRF/Faraday-Software/Tutorials/start/configuring-faraday.md

 > NOTE: Device Configuration using the application tool in this tutorial is currently limited to programming a single device at a time.
 Also, this process will be automated in the future.

 ## Device Configuration Setup

-First we should ensure the Device Configuration program can communicate with Proxy running in the background.
-For this we need to edit the `[DEVICES]` section of `deviceconfiguration.ini` to contain the same configuration Proxy is configured with in `proxy.ini`
+First, we should ensure the Device Configuration program can communicate with Proxy running in the background.
+For this we need to create the `deviceconfiguration.ini` file from `deviceconfiguration.sample.ini` as we did for Proxy.
+Next, edit the `[DEVICES]` section to contain the same configuration Proxy is configured with in `proxy.ini`

 `[FLASK]`: Flask server configuration values
  * `HOST`: IP Address or hostname of flask server
  * `PORT`: Network port to serve data

 `[DEVICES]`: Unit 0 Proxy configuration values section
  * `UNITS`: Quantity of Faraday radios to configure (supports one at this time)
  * `UNIT0CALL`: Callsign to associate with radio connected to Proxy
  * `UNIT0ID`: Node ID of radio connected to Proxy

 ## Faraday Configuration

-Now you should update `faraday_config.ini` which will be used by `simpleconfig.py` to program Faraday.
+Now you should create and update `faraday_config.ini` which will be used by `simpleconfig.py` to program Faraday.
 For now just update the `CALLSIGN` and `ID` as well as any placeholder GPS fields.
 Simpleconfig will error with relevant information about what is wrong in your configuration.

 `[BASIC]`
  * `CONFIGBOOTBITMASK` Keep set to 1, indicates configuration has occured.